AaronGarman/iOS101-CapstoneProject/README.md

 - Add Entry screen that allows user to create an entry
 - Local data persistence

-#### Sprint 1
+### Sprint 1
 - Setup basis of project
 - Create layout of screens and create objects/files needed
 - Entries screen with Tableview of entries

+#### Post Sprint 1 Update

-**Post sprint update:** was able to create all of the above features, no major errors were encountered.
+Was able to create all of the above features, no major errors were encountered.
 The framework for sprint 2 has been laid out, which I will do this week.

-#### Sprint 2
+### Sprint 2
 - Stats screen with statistical details about all entries
 - Details screen that shows all parts of each entry
 - Add Entry screen that allows user to create an entry